Work4Labs/selenium-simple-test/README.txt

 This runs the test file "tests/mytest.py".

 Self-Tests (SST Framework Tests)
 ================================
 SST includes a set of self-tests that include a django project used as the application under test.
-The test django project doesn't have a database, so once you have the dependencies installed you can execute "./sst-run -d selftests -s" to run the tests.
+The test django project doesn't have a database, so once you have the dependencies installed you can execute "./sst-run --test" to run the tests.

 Experimenting with Selenium and Python